 - Delayed approvals: Lengthy underwriting processes can delay the ability to start accepting payments, impacting cash flow and operations.

-- Understanding compliance requirements: Navigating complex regulations, such as AML and PCI DSS standards, can be challenging for merchants without prior experience.
+- Understanding compliance requirements: Navigating complex regulations, such as AML and PCI DSS standards, can be challenging for merchants without prior experience, especially when they are still learning the fundamentals of merchant services providers and the payment products they offer.

 - Addressing historical issues: Merchants with past chargebacks, disputes, or poor credit histories may struggle to gain approval and need to demonstrate improvements.

-By recognizing and addressing these challenges, both processors and merchants can work towards a smoother underwriting experience.
+By recognizing and addressing these challenges, both processors and merchants can work toward a smoother underwriting experience.

 Leverage data analytics and AI